 What Really Happens When Your Agent Refers an Agent To You

-Let's say a seller agrees to pay a listing agent 7 apple pies.
-That listing agent might decide to keep 3 of the apple pies for her own family, and she may offer 4 of the pies as compensation to the agent who brings a buyer.
-If the buyer's agent must pay a referral fee for the buyer, and that referral fee works out to be 25%, it means that buyer agent's broker will get only 3 pies.
-One apple pie will go to the agent's broker who referred the buyer.
+Let's say a seller agrees to pay a listing agent seven apple pies.
+That listing agent might decide to keep three of the pies for her own family, and she may offer four of the pies as compensation to the agent who brings a buyer.
+If the buyer's agent must pay a referral fee for the buyer, and that referral fee works out to be 25%, it means that buyer's agent will get only three pies.
+One apple pie will go to the agent who referred the buyer.

 What Kind of Agent Pays a Referral Fee?

 Then there's the whole question of the competency of the agent who pays those fees.
 Real estate pros who need to outbid each other to get referrers' nods, surrendering a portion of their precious commission, might not be your best bet for representation.
 Some could be new to the profession or new in town and need referrals to get their careers going.
 But some agents seek out referrals because they have no other way to get any business.
 A rep who has little experience or who isn't good at the game: Do either of these sound like a great pick for you?

 Real estate is a tough field, in which about 80% of the agents do not make enough to live on.
 But you will probably never find a top producing agent, one of the lucky 20%, relying on referrals as a source of business.

 Middlemen have always existed in the real estate business—look at mortgage brokers, for example.
 But many real estate professionals see referral agents as simply parasites: "Those who can, do; those who can't, refer."
 That being said, there are referral agents with expertise who can be of service, depending on your situation.
 Just be aware that, when you employ one, you become a commodity that the agent is selling to another agent.